pizzamoeger/student-app/README.md

 Below the date and assignments, you can see all events for each hour of the day.
 If you click on an event there, it will open the `Event Edit`-View for that event.
 Above the date and assignments, there is a `NEW EVENT`-Button, which will open the `Event Edit`-View for a new event.

+## Managing your assignments

+You can navigate to the `Assignments`-View by clicking on the assignment icon in the bottom navigation.

+It will initially just display a `+ ADD ASSIGNMENT`-Button, and two TextViews (`Overview` and `Calendar View`) which are clickable.

+If you click on the `+ ADD ASSIGNMENT`-Button, a new View will be opened (`Assingment Edit`-View).
+If works like the other `Edit`-Views.
+You can:
+* choose a title
+  * by default it has no title
+  * if you choose a class it will take the class name as title by default
+* choose a due date
+* choose a class
+  * if you choose a class, the assignment will have a color (the class color) associated with it

+After you added one or more assignments, they will be displayed (sorted by due date) in the `Assignments`-View.
+If your assignment is overdue, the date and title will be red.
+Other than the due date, title, (color), and the pen (by clicking on it you can edit the assignment) each assignment will also have a progress bar below it.
+If you click on an assignment, a new View will open, where there is a slider with which you can indicate your progress.
+If you completed the assignment (= slider is all the way to the right), the assignment will no longer be shown anywhere.

+If you click on the `Calendar View`-TextView, a new View will open (`Calendar`-View).
+It will display the current month.
+The date and arrows work like in the `Timetable`-View.
+If you added one or more assignments **associated to a class** (= they have a color), the due date will have a little dot with the corresponding color.
+You can click on any day, which will open the `Day`-View for the clicked day.